 1. Make Sure the Writing Is Perfect

 Pay special attention to the writing on the resume itself.
 Nothing will get you eliminated as fast as having typos or grammar/stylistic errors.
-You can opt to commission a resume from an online writing service, such as Resumesplanet, so you can get a better idea of how it should be done.
-But, always write your own resume, because no matter how good someone is at putting resumes together, they won’t be able to convey your own unique voice and style.
+Always write your own resume, because no matter how good someone is at putting resumes together, they won’t be able to convey your own unique voice and style.

-We also advise you to check out Prowritingaid, one of the best editing services online.
-Their editing tool will not only spot and correct even the rarest of errors, but it will also provide you with suggestions on how you can tighten up your writing and make it more readable.
+We also advise you to use editing tools.
+These will not only spot and correct even the rarest of errors, but will also provide you with suggestions on how you can tighten up your writing and make it more readable.

 2. Put Your Online Presence Front and Centre